Introduction to Web Templates HTML

 What are the different types of Web Templates HTML?

 By their source, website templates can be classified into those included in a proprietary web builder interface, included in an HTML editing program, or available in individual zip file downloads.
 By their design and configuration, templates can be classified as adaptive, static or responsive.
 By their file extension type, they could be PHP, ASP, HTML or HTM.
-In all cases, however, they are built with HTML and CSS and that is the key since it means that you can tweak them all, irrespective of their classification.
+However, in all cases, they are built with HTML and CSS, which is the key since it means that you can tweak them all, irrespective of their classification.

 Mobile/Responsive Web Templates Mobile